RoyVorster/easteregg/README.md

-Check out 1999 in my contribution graph.
+Project I did in 1999.